top of page

 What went well:

 I loved working on this project!
 Starting it fueled my passion for AR development.
 This enthusiasm helped me plan out and successfully execute a battle system that rewards player movement.
-I think that for my first time both designing and programming for a platform as unique as AR, I did a brilliant job.
+I think that for my first time both designing and programming for a platform as unique as AR, I did a great job.

 What could've gone better: